mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And next, our sensory system.
 We have a sensory system, but it's not necessary to destroy it, or to keep away the human world, because we have [it] already.
 So instead of maligning or throwing away the sensory system, or destroying the sensory system, first of all, we should accept the sensory system.
 And the important point is, how to use the sensory system.

 That's why [Dogen Zenji](glossary#dogen) says, “A quiet room is suitable.”
 Or, “Do not allow drafts of air to enter, or rain and frost to intrude.”
 Or, “The place of sitting should be lighted, and kept from becoming dark at any time, day or night.”
 “Eyes should be open, not too widely, nor too narrowly.”
-This is how to make arrangement of sensory world.
+This is how to make arrangement of the sensory world.

 (Transcriber’s Note: “Do not allow drafts of air to enter,” etc. is from the [Zazengi](dogen#zazengi) chapter of [Shobogenzo](dogen#shobogenzo), which is distinct from [Fukan zazengi](dogen#fukanzazengi).)

 First of all, you should make a choice of circumstances.
 What kind of a room [do] you have to use?
 Because you have six senses.
 You can see this room through your eyes.
 It gets really dark.
-If you painted this wall red, and green, and yellow – [you would] completely see it differently, don't you think so?
+If you painted this wall red, green, and yellow – [you would] completely see it differently, don't you think so?
 If this room is too dark, it's not good; if this room is too bright, it distracts your mind, distracts the sense of vision.
 And also, if you choose ... a very noisy location, it really distracts the sense of hearing.
 So the important point is, “A quiet room is suitable,” and also, “Not too dark, not too bright, at any time, day or night.”

 So that is how to make arrangement of the sensory world, instead of destroying, escaping from, or expressing hatred toward the sensory world.
 You should [do this].